What you will learn

 It took a bit of effort to win the team over.

 He read a book called The Checklist Manifesto by Atul Gawande.
-One of the aerospace companies was building a fighter plane to go and fight in the war.
+One of the plane companies was building a fighter plane to go and fight in the war.
 During one the test flights, it took off and crashed.

 After doing a review, it turned out that the plane was too much for one person to handle without a checklist.
 There was too many controls and too much going on for a person to keep in their head.